 Sexual intercourse is permitted the evening of your surgery.
 Use common sense to avoid trauma to the breasts.

-Healing of Sensory Nerves/Nipple hypersensitivity:
+Healing of Sensory Nerves/Nipple Hypersensitivity:

 Numbness in Breasts

 You may experience numbness on the sides or bottom of the breasts.
 This is entirely normal.
 Most of the time the sensation returns, but in some cases there may be some permanent loss of sensation on the breasts, most commonly on the lower portion of the breasts.
+Loss of nipple sensation after surgery is very common, but permanent loss is rare.

 The mere performance of surgery causes systemic physiological changes.
 Surgery is a form of stress, and stress causes release of certain hormones such as cortisol and aldosterone.
 These hormones alter the bodies natural fluid balance so that water is retained.
 This water retention results in swelling, not only in the surgical site (the breasts), but also on the rest of the body.